Waxter88/waxter88.github.io/README.md

 HTML: The backbone of the web portfolio.

 ## Contact
 Feel free to reach out if you have any questions or if you'd like to collaborate on a project.
-You can contact me directly through my GitHub profile.
+You can contact me directly through my GitHub profile or [my email](jackbpipe@gmail.com).